SDCA-tool/sdca-website-deploy/README.md

 A [cloud-init](https://cloud-init.io/) file at `cloud-config.yaml` is used to boostrap the application.
 Cloud-init is supported on most cloud hosting platforms.
 It provides a set of initial instructions that will be run during initial creation of the VM.

+The `cloud-config.yaml` file in summary (1) creates a set of users (you can add your own), (2) clones this repo as a whole, and (3) runs the `install.sh` bash script, which installs the software.
+All this takes place non-interactively.

 To create a VM using Multipass, with name sdca, run:

 ```